spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 *	om hur **under 600 år** Finland var en del av Sverige → om hur Finland var en del av Sverige under **600 år**

+#### S-Clause
+The S-Clause tag is used for corrections involving changes of the most basic clause structure.
+The corrections in this category may be divided into the two following main types:

+1. The structure of a clause is changed in a way which involves changing the primary syntactic function (subject, finite verb, object, _egentligt subjekt_ (‘object-positioned subject’) and predicative) of one or more of the words involved, for instance:

+* Subject changed to a prepositional complement in an adverbial:

+     - **du blir bättre** -> **det blir bättre för dig**

+* Changes between a passive construction and an active construction:

+     - I texten **sägs det av henne** att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten . -> I texten **säger hon** att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten .

+* Subject changed to _egentligt subjekt_ (’object-positioned subject’):

+     - på andra sidan finns **människor som har så mycket pengar att de kan köpa halva världen** -> Å andra sidan finns det **människor som har så mycket pengar att de kan köpa halva världen** (cf. S-Msubj and note below)

+     - Fler faktorer för detta finns , exempelvis **mellan 1950 och 1980 skedde en inflyttning** då många svenskar från Finland flyttade tillbaka till Sverige och därför minskade antalet svenskar i finska samhället och även att fler barn med tvåspråkiga föräldrar fick bara lära sig finska -> Fler faktorer bakom detta finns , exempelvis **att det mellan 1950 och 1980 skedde en inflyttning** då många svenskar från Finland flyttade tillbaka till Sverige (Att _is marked with S-type_, det _is marked with S-Msubj, and_ en inflyttning _is marked with S-Clause.
+Cf. S-Msubj and S-Type.)

+2. The structure of a phrase or a clause is changed in a way which involves adding a clause to its internal structure, for instance:

+* The structure of a noun phrase is changed by changing a _framförställt attribut_ (‘preceding attribute’) to an _efterställt attribut_ (‘succeeding attribute’) in the form of a relative clause

+     - **min plats** -> **platsen där jag bor**

+**Note**: When a clause is changed by 1) adding an expletive _det_ as a subject and 2) changing a subject to an _egentligt subjekt_ (‘object-positioned subject’), two tags are needed to mark the corrections:

+* The S-Msubj tag is placed on the added _det_.

+* The S-Clause tag is placed on the element which has been changed from subject to _egentligt subjekt_ (‘object-positioned subject’).

 #### S-Comp (compound vs multi-word expression)

 The S-Comp tag is used for: